A subgroup-aware scoring approach to the study of effect modification in observational studies: Discussion

 Moreover, it is worth mentioning that the meaning of the test and the sensitivity analysis conducted by using submax method is to view the population as a whole and test the global null hypothesis of no treatment effect \citep{submax}.
 If we would like to make further inferences for different subgroups, then it is required that the scores used in a given component test should only depend on the matched pairs within these subgroups involved in the test, and our proposed method could be naturally used in such scenario while the conventional M-statistics would not be feasible (see further discussion in section 4 of \citet{submax}).
 Meanwhile, as is the case in the malaria control data, the error term of different subgroups could be different since now we condition on a covariate.
-The interplay between the error distributions and the effect sizes across different subgroups together explains how sensitivity analysis behaves in the setting of effect modification \citep{submax,effect_mod}.
+The interplay between the error distributions and the effect sizes across different subgroups affects the trimming parameter, and thus results in different scores (or weights) \citep{designsens_efficiency} attached to the values of treated-minus-control difference.
+They together explain how different statistics in sensitivity analysis behave in the setting of effect modification \citep{submax,effect_mod}.
 We used the example of Huber's M-statistics to illustrate the proposed subgroup-aware scoring approach and it is straightforward to extend this idea to other scoring procedures when we would like to make the scoring function dependent on the covariates.
 In general, if we want to leverage the effect modification or conduct the subgroup comparisons, it is critical to be aware of subgroup structure throughout the analysis procedure.